-The Solids Handling Upgrade requires construction of 4 digester mixing pump buildings that include a primary sludge screening and degritting facility, a primary sludge thickener and pump building, and odor control system.
-Upgrades of the existing wastewater treatment plant are to be done while the facility is still in operation.
+However, by October 2015, this treatment was in need of an update.
+Metro Vancouver planned to enhance it by upgrading the plant’s solids handling system.
+And that required the construction of four digester mixing pump buildings, which would include a primary sludge screening and de-gritting facility, a primary sludge thickener and pump building, and an odor control system.
+All of which needed to be constructed while the facility remained in operation.

-All of these primary treatment processes expose the concrete tanks to extreme erosive wear because water with large particles is consistently pumped through.
-Hard-Cem is the only concrete hardener that can be used in vertical and horizontal applications to withstand the abrasive-erosive streams these tanks are exposed to.
-Hard-Cem’s versatility allowed for Hard-Cem shotcrete to be placed in the primary treatment screening tanks, providing the tank bottoms and walls with highly erosion resistant concrete surfaces.
-Additionally, Hard-Cem was utilized in the facility cast-in-place flatwork in key areas subject to mechanical abrasion.
+There are not many solutions that could help those tanks endure such erosion for years on end.
+However, Metro Vancouver found one of the few quality options: Hard-Cem.
+As the only integral concrete hardener, Hard-Cem can be used in vertical and horizontal applications to help structures withstand the abrasive and erosive forces these tanks are exposed to.
+The hardener’s versatility allowed for construction workers to place Hard-Cem shotcrete in the primary treatment screening tanks, providing the tank bottoms and walls with highly abrasion- and erosion-resistant concrete surfaces.
+For extra protection, the construction workers also added Hard-Cem to the upgraded facility’s cast-in-place flatwork in key areas that were subject to mechanical abrasion.

 Hard-Cem is an Integral Hardening Admixture used to increase Abrasion and Erosion resistance of concrete.
 Hard-Cem is added to the concrete at the time of batching to increase the hardness of the concrete and extend concrete wear life.
 It outperforms and overcomes deficiencies of labor intensive surface applied hardeners, and is used to enhance durability...